aescobarr/djangoref/README.md

 sudo apt install postgresql-10-postgis-scripts
 ```

-We recommend to create a separate Postgresql user which will own the Ali-Bey database and not use the postgres super user.
+We recommend to create a separate PostgreSQL user which will own the Ali-Bey database and not use the postgres super user.
 To create the user and the application database we would follow these steps (we will create a user called georef_app):

-Log to Postgresql console using the postgres (admin) user.
+Log in to the Postgresql console using the postgres (admin) user.
 Then:
 ```
 -- Create the georef_app user
 CREATE ROLE georef_app LOGIN PASSWORD 'mypassword' NOSUPERUSER INHERIT NOCREATEDB NOCREATEROLE NOREPLICATION;
 ```

 With the user created, we now proceed to create the database which will host the application data.
-As the postgresql system user, from the shell we can create the database and make it belong to the application user which we named georef_app in the last step (in this example we call the database georef):
+As the PostgreSQL system user, from the shell we can create the database and make it owned by the application user which we named georef_app in the last step (in this example we call the database georef):
 ```bash
 # As postgresql user
 createdb georef -O georef_app
 ```

-Finally, we enable the postgis extensions in the database.
-We connect as the postgres user to the georef database and we execute the commands:
+Finally, we enable the PostGIS extensions in the database.
+We connect as the postgres user to the georef database and execute the commands:
 ```
 CREATE EXTENSION postgis;
 CREATE EXTENSION postgis_topology;